gruntwork-io/docs/_docs-sources/guides/production-framework/recipes/dev-team-experience.md

 Let's imagine that you've started a team with two developers, Ann and Bob.
 The two of them are starting a brand new app.
 This app will be a web service called `search` that your customers will be able to access at `https://search.your-company.com`.
 Here is how Ann and Bob can bring this app to life:

 1. **Scaffold the app**
-    1. First, Ann browses your company's Application Catalog to see what languages and frameworks you support for web services.
+    1. First, Ann browses your company's Service Catalog to see what languages and frameworks you support for web services.
 She sees a list that includes:
         1. Java on Spring Boot.
         2. Ruby on Rails.
     2. Ann and Bob are both familiar with Ruby on Rails, so Ann picks that, enters `search` as the name, and clicks "Create new Ruby on Rails app".
-The Application Catalog then:
+The Service Catalog then:
         1. Creates a new repo called `search` in your company's GitHub org.
         2. Generates the scaffolding for the Ruby on Rails app and commits the code to the `search` repo.
 The scaffolding includes all the basic libraries, packaging tools, monitoring code, automated test scaffolding, and everything else a web service needs to have to meet your company's requirements.
         3. Configures a CI / CD pipeline for the `search` repo so that you get automatic builds and tests (but not yet deployment) for the app.